urmeo/CalmSense/README.md

 ## Citation

 If you use CalmSense, please cite it via [CITATION.cff](CITATION.cff).
-A versioned DOI is minted by Zenodo on each tagged GitHub release; once the v0.1.0 release is published with Zenodo enabled, paste the minted DOI into CITATION.cff.

 ## License